How to Get a Dog to Produce More Milk for Her Puppies

 - If your bitch is in good shape and whelps but does not have milk available, the first thing to do is make sure she has plenty of fresh water.
 That is rarely the problem, but she may only want to drink warm, lukewarm, or cold water.
 Calm down, sit next to her, and offer her several different temperatures and see what she likes.
 You may be surprised.

 - If she is not drinking, despite your best efforts, try giving her a big bowl of lukewarm chicken soup.
+If you do not keep this in your kitchen, get some before the puppies arrive.
 The extra nutrients will help, and the salt will tend to make her thirsty.

 Ask a Vet